open-contracting/standard-development-handbook/docs/profiles/index.md

 # Profiles

+Profiles are adaptations of OCDS to suit the disclosure requirements and user needs of a particular sector, type of contracting process and/or legal framework.

+Profiles typically bring together a number of extensions to meet these requirements and, in some rare cases, can also make fundamental changes to the core OCDS schema which would not be permitted in a core or community extension.

+Profiles are built to their own documentation micro-sites which may include:

+* The full profile schema
+* A mapping between the disclosure requirements and/or legal framework and the schema
+* Worked examples
+* Introductory material and implementation guidance

 Profiles are, in many ways, similar to the [standard](../standard) itself, including [building](../standard/technical/build) and [translating](../standard/translation) the documentation.
 Differences are noted on this page.

 New profiles can be created using [this template](https://github.com/open-contracting/standard_profile_template).